 In Illinois, if you fall behind in paying your real property taxes, the county collector can start a lawsuit in court to get a judgment and order of sale.
 At the sale, the purchaser basically buys the unpaid tax lien that exists on the home.

 When you don’t pay your property taxes in Illinois, the county collector can apply to the circuit court for a judgment against the property for the taxes and costs, and for an order of sale.
-However, the purchaser at the sale does not buy the title to the home.
+However, the purchaser at the sale doesn't buy the title to the home.
 Instead, he or she gets a certificate of purchase, which represents a lien on the property.
-(A lien is a legal claim against the property.)

 The collector must also publish notice of the application in a newspaper